All Models are Wrong, but Many are Useful: Learning a Variable's Importance by Studying an Entire Class of Prediction

-In Appendix \ref*{subsec:absolute-rashomon} we consider an alternate formulation of Rashomon sets and MCR where we replace the relative loss threshold in the definition of $\mathcal{R}(\epsilon)$ with an absolute loss threshold.
-This alternate formulation can be similar in practice, but still requires the specification of a reference function to ensure that $\mathcal{R}(\epsilon)$ and $\hat{\mathcal{R}}(\epsilon)$ are nonempty.
+In the remainder of this section, we derive finite sample bounds for population-level MCR, from which we argue that empirical MCR provides reasonable estimates of population-level MCR (Section \ref{subsec:Finite-sample-MCR-bounds}).
+In Appendix \ref{subsec:absolute-rashomon} we consider an alternate formulation of Rashomon sets and MCR where we replace the relative loss threshold in the definition of $\mathcal{R}(\epsilon)$ with an absolute loss threshold.
+This alternate formulation can be similar in practice, but still requires the specification of a reference function $f_{\text{ref}}$ to ensure that $\mathcal{R}(\epsilon)$ and $\hat{\mathcal{R}}(\epsilon)$ are nonempty.